getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/metrics.md

 ---
-title: 'Performance Metrics'
+title: 'Metrics'
-sidebar_order: 1
+sidebar_order: 3
 ---
-{% capture __alert_content -%}
-Sentry's Performance features are currently in beta.
-For more details about access to these features, feel free to reach out at [performance-feedback@sentry.io](mailto:performance-feedback@sentry.io).
-{%- endcapture -%}
-{%- include components/alert.html
-    title="Note"
-    content=__alert_content
-    level="warning"
-%}

 Performance metrics provide insight about how users experience your application.
 You set the target thresholds, then identify how your application is performing.
-For example, you can track metrics such as Latency and [Throughput](#throughput-total-rpm-rps) in [Discover]({%- link _documentation/performance/discover/index.md -%}) or Performance.
+For example, you can track metrics such as Latency and [Throughput](#throughput-total-rpm-rps) in [Discover]({%- link _documentation/performance-monitoring/discover-queries/index.md -%}) or Performance.
 By identifying useful thresholds by which to measure your application, you have a quantifiable measure of your application's health and can more easily identify when errors occur or if performance issues are emerging.

 ## Apdex
 Apdex is an industry-standard metric used to track and measure user satisfaction based on response times in your application.
 The Apdex score provides the ratio of satisfactory, tolerable, and frustrated requests in a specific transaction or endpoint.
 This metric provides a standard for you to compare transaction performance, understand which ones may require additional optimization or investigation, and set targets or goals for performance.